Where To Begin

 Lifestyle choices can impact fertility.
 Age is another important factor.
 A woman's fertility begins to decrease after age 30.
 A more drastic decline occurs between ages 35 and 40.
 After age 40, getting pregnant is challenging, with or without assistance.
 Men's fertility also decreases as they get older, but not as much.
-It's important to know you can bypass other treatment options and go directly to in vitro fertilization.

 Here are some simple things you can try to help improve your chances of getting pregnant:

 Ovulation is about two weeks before the next period.
 Fertile time is several days before ovulation and the day of ovulation.
 If a woman notices a clear, egg-white discharge, it indicates the fertile time.
 Most lubricants are sperm-toxic and should be avoided.

 Some methods help a woman understand her body better and determine the signs that indicate it is a fertile time.
 They include:

 - Basal Body Temperature: Temperature when you're at rest; Ovulation may cause a slight increase in basal body temperature.

 - Ovulation Calendar: Tracking your menstrual cycle can tell you when you're most likely to be fertile.

 - Eat a healthy diet with protein, complex carbohydrates, and healthy fats.